shugaley/2_semestr/optimization_hash_table/README.md

 # Analyze After

 N is amount of reiterations of search for every hash-func (for some func N is smaller becouse i don't want to wait all my life when Hash-Func-Return1 finished work).
 Time is measured in seconds rounded to tenths.
+O_ - optimizing funcs.

 There are results of my optimization: